-The Fire Science Degree (A.S) is designed to help students understand the importance of the fire service in our society.
+The Fire Science Degree (A.S)-This program is designed to help students understand the importance of the fire service in our society.
 This program prepares students for an opportunity for employment in the Fire service field.
 The student will receive a strong foundation in liberal arts while gaining specific knowledge in fire science.

 Fire Science A.S.
-Degree Total Credits: 66-67
+Degree Hegis Code: 5507 Total Credits: 66-67